-Do you remember where you were, a year ago?
-When you found out?
+Do you remember where you were, when you found out?
 I do.
 I was standing backstage at Texture On The Runway, such a fabulous New York Fashion Week event.
 I was waiting to be interviewed by Corynne Corbett for Essence, when Dickey of Hair Rules came backstage and said five words I won’t ever forget.
 “Did you hear about Whitney?”

 The whole vibe of the event deflated.
 When I came out into the event space, people were sobbing and holding each other.
 It was a truly heartbreaking feeling.
 None of us wanted to believe it was true.